What is WP EasyCart?

 Once you have done this, the basics of your store will be set up.

-Outside of the set up guide, the WP EasyCart dashboard is a very well designed and it looks like a dashboard within a dashboard (if that makes sense) and it aesthetically pleasing, you can also choose to change the colour of the WP EasyCart dashboard.
+Outside of the setup guide, the WP EasyCart dashboard is very well designed and it looks like a dashboard within a dashboard (if that makes sense) and it is aesthetically pleasing, you can also choose to change the color of the WP EasyCart dashboard.

-Navigating around the EasyCart dashboard is very easy as they have eight main headings that are clearly labelled but with the free plugin, the marketing section is not accessible.
+Navigating around the EasyCart dashboard is very easy as they have eight main headings that are clearly labeled but with the free plugin, the marketing section is not accessible.

-However, there are a lot of settings and options within WP EasyCart and it does take some time using the plugin and trying things out to really understand it and how to use it effectively and I would say that the learner curve is a bit steeper than some of its competition.
+However, there are a lot of settings and options within WP EasyCart and it does take some time using the plugin and trying things out to really understand it and how to use it effectively and the learning curve is a bit steeper than some of its competition.